 - The right to the restriction of processing (pursuant to Article 18 GDPR),

 - The right to object to your data being processed (pursuant to Article 21 GDPR).

 - The right of access and the right to erasure are subject to the restrictions laid down in Sections 34 and 35 of the German Data Protection Act (BDSG).

 You have the right (pursuant to Article 20 GDPR) to have data that we have processed by automated means on the basis of your consent or in order to perform a contract to be given to you or to a third party in a commonly used and machine-readable format.
 If you request that this data be transmitted directly to another controller, this will only take place if technically feasible.

-If we are processing your data on the basis of your consent (e.g. in accordance with Article 6 (1) a GDPR in conjunction with Article 7 GDPR and where relevant Article 49 (1) a GDPR), you have the right to withdraw this consent at any time.
-To exercise this right, you simply need to notify us of your request by email.
+If we are processing your data on the basis of your consent (for example, in accordance with Article 6 (1) a GDPR), you have the right to withdraw this consent at any time.
+To exercise this right, you simply need to notify us of your request by e-mail.
+In order to be able to process your withdrawal as quickly as possible, please describe the circumstances in which you gave your consent in the message.
 This withdrawal of consent will not affect the lawfulness of any data processing that has already taken place.